mehranahmadifar/Microsoft-Dynamics-365-Advanced-Search/README.md

 In addition, this solution plugin works for the user and does not prevent the operation of plugins.

 Can be installed on Microsoft CRM 2015 and 2016 and Microsoft Dynamics 365.

+To import and use the Solution go to Releases tab (https://github.com/mehranahmadifar/Microsoft-Dynamics-365-Advanced-Search/releases)